San Juan River Trip: Tour the Upper San Juan

 One of the advantages of a river trip is the flexibility of the daily itinerary.
 It can vary widely from one trip to the next based on group desires, Mother Nature, and courtesy for other groups on the river.
 This is a sample itinerary intended to provide one example of a three-day trip on the San Juan River.
-The three and four day itineraries vary based on the seasonal water flows in May and June.
+The 3-4 day itineraries vary based on the seasonal water flows in May and June.
 For specifics on your trip’s date and itinerary please ask your reservationist.

-Day 1: Meet your group in Bluff Utah at the Desert Rose Inn & Cabins at 7:00 AM mountain time where you will take a short ride to Sand Island put-in.
+Day 1: Meet your group in Bluff, Utah at the Desert Rose Inn & Cabins at 7 AM MST where you will take a short ride to Sand Island put-in.
 This upper stretch of the trip is simply covered with over 5 distinct indigenous cultures providing signs of their existence in pictographs, petroglyphs, & hand-carved steps along the canyon walls.
 Spend the night near “River House”, an incredible Ancestral Puebloan site showcasing the elegant design of their ancient civilizations.

 Day 2: Push off the beach this morning and float alongside Comb Ridge, one of the longest running uplifts in the region, and then follow the river as its cuts into the ridgelines heart.
 Prince’s plume and tufted Yucca wave at you from talus slopes as you careen through winding canyons and sand-wave rapids before resting for the evening near Limestone draw.

 Day 3: Break camp and float by the iconic “Mexican Hat” rock formation, a precarious Hoodoo with a likening to a sombrero.
 Enjoy your last few hours with the wildlife before arriving at Mexican Hat take-out where we will meet our vans for a 45-minute drive back to Bluff, Utah.